 Didactic Teaching Conferences

-We have weekly didactic sessions in the form of teaching conferences for junior and seniors residents led by our faculty that follow the Thoracic Surgical Curriculum provided by the Society of Thoracic Surgery.
+We have weekly didactic sessions in the form of teaching conferences for junior and senior residents led by our faculty that follow the Thoracic Surgical Curriculum provided by the Society of Thoracic Surgery.

 We have regularly scheduled conferences for specific disease processes often held in conjunction with other services or divisions: